rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 ## Timeline

 ### Context
-Both of the previous All Hands' took place in Mozilla's Berlin office.
+Both previous All Hands took place in Mozilla's Berlin office.
 Mozilla traditionally sponsored the event, providing the venue and catering, and also paying for the flights and accommodation of volunteers who didn't have a company or other person to pay for them.
 It was a good way to bring the entire